neural-fit/neuralfit/README.md

 There is much more to discover about NeuralFit, and new features are being added rapidly.
 Please visit the official [documentation](https://neuralfit.net/documentation/) for more information or follow one of our [examples](https://neuralfit.net/examples/).

 ## Recurrent models
-It is also possible to evolve recurrent models, although they can not (yet) be exported to Keras.
-These models can evolve backwards connections that allow models to have memories, making them ideal for timeseries prediction.
+It is also possible to evolve recurrent models, although they cannot (yet) be exported to Keras.
+These models can evolve backwards connections that allow models to have memory, making them ideal for timeseries prediction.
 The above XOR dataset can be transformed to a timeseries, where each input feature is inputted sequentially instead of all at once.

 ```python
 import neuralfit as nf